Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Introduction

-As the $K(\pi,1)$-conjecture for general Artin groups is reduced to Artin groups with complete presentation graphs, \textbf{our results will be mostly about Artin groups with complete presentation graphs.} It is more convenient to use a different graph in this case.
-Given an Artin group with presentation graph $\Gamma$, its \emph{Dynkin diagram} $\Lambda$ is obtained from $\Gamma$ by removing all open edges of $\Gamma$ labeled by $2$, and adding extra edges labeled by $\infty$ between vertices of $\Gamma$ that are not adjacent.
-Thus, two vertices of the Dynkin diagram $\Lambda$ commute if they are \emph{not} adjacent.
-For example, the presentation graph of any braid group is a complete graph, but its Dynkin diagram is a line, which is more informative. \begin{thm}(=Theorem~\ref{thm:complete bipartite}) Let $A_S$ be an Artin group such that its Dynkin diagram is complete bipartite.
-Then $A_S$ satisfies the $K(\pi,1)$-conjecture. \end{thm}

-A \emph{complete bipartite graph} is a join of two discrete sets.
-Artin groups with complete bipartite Dynkin diagram were used by McCammond \cite[Section 8]{mccammond2017mysterious} to demonstrate how little we understand about Artin groups.
-When the Dynkin diagram is the star $K_{1,n}$ (the join of one vertex and $n$-vertices) and all edges are labeled by $3$, the only previously known cases of $K(\pi,1)$-conjecture were $K_{1,1}$ (type $A_2$) and $K_{1,2}$ (type $A_3$) in \cite{MR150755}, $K_{1,3}$ (type $D_4$) in \cite{MR422674,deligne} and $K_{1,4}$ (type $\widetilde D_4$) very recently in \cite{paolini2021proof}.
-The $K(\pi,1)$-conjecture for the next diagram $K_{1,5}$, whose Coxeter group acts on the hyperbolic space $\mathbb H^5$ with finite volume fundamental domain, was already not known before.
-The edge labeling in Theorem~\ref{thm:bipartite} is allowed to be arbitrary.
+Known cases for free-of-infinity Artin groups in dimension $\ge 3$ are limited.
+Charney proved the conjecture for Artin groups with irreducible spherical parabolics being 2-dimensional or $A_3$ \cite{charney2004deligne}.
+The conjecture is known for spherical Artin groups by Deligne \cite{deligne} and affine Artin groups by Paolini-Salvetti \cite{paolini2021proof} (based on McCammond-Sulway \cite{mccammond2017artin}).
+These two classes correspond to Coxeter diagrams in Figure~\ref{fig:classical}.
+The conjecture is also proved for Artin groups whose Coxeter diagrams are trees \cite{huang2023labeled} with some constraints on edge labeling.

-The choice of the family with complete bipartite Dynkin diagrams is not arbitrary, as it is closely related (in a perhaps less obvious way) to several other natural families of Artin groups.
-As the $K(\pi,1)$-conjecture is known for Artin groups associated with spherical and Euclidean reflection groups \cite{deligne,paolini2021proof}, it is natural to ask the same question for \emph{hyperbolic type Artin groups}, i.e., Artin groups associated with Coxeter groups acting on $\mathbb H^n$ with finite volume fundamental domain.
-This was completely understood in the case of $\mathbb H^2$ \cite{CharneyDavis}, with an alternative proof \cite{delucchi2022dual}.
-However, even in $\mathbb H^3$, we only know a few sporadic examples of Artin groups satisfying $K(\pi,1)$-conjecture \cite{charney2004deligne,Garside,huang2023labeled}.
+As the $K(\pi,1)$ conjecture is settled for Artin groups in Figure~\ref{fig:classical} whose Coxeter groups acts on $\mathbb S^n$ and $\mathbb E^n$ \cite{deligne,paolini2021proof}, it is natural to ask the same question for \emph{hyperbolic type Artin groups}, i.e., Artin groups associated with Coxeter groups acting on the $n$-dimensional hyperbolic space $\mathbb H^n$ with finite covolume.
+This was completely understood in the case of $\mathbb H^2$ \cite{CharneyDavis}, with a recent alternative proof \cite{delucchi2022dual}.
+However, for $\mathbb H^3$, only a few sporadic examples of Artin groups are known to satisfy the $K(\pi,1)$-conjecture \cite{charney2004deligne,garside,huang2023labeled}.
+As an immediate consequence of Section~\ref{subsec:fill 6-cycle}, we give an almost complete treatment in the $\mathbb H^3$ case. \begin{thm}(=Corollary~\ref{cor:3hyperbolic}) Let $W_S$ be a Coxeter group acting properly on $\mathbb H^3$ by isometries with finite covolume.
+Assume $W_S\neq [3,5,3]$.
+Then the $K(\pi,1)$-conjecture holds for the associated Artin group $A_S$. \end{thm}